 If you think you may be entitled to a tax refund, it is always worth dealing directly with HMRC, and you should be wary of using claims companies who may charge a high proportion of the overpaid tax that you are owed.

-1Note that for individuals with income of £100,000 per year or more, this tax-free personal allowance is progressively reduced.
-Those with the highest incomes therefore have no tax-free allowance.
+1Note that for individuals with income of £100,000 per year or more, this tax-free personal allowance is progressively reduced so that by the time you earn £125,000 you'll pay income tax on everything you earn and get no tax-free personal allowance.

 2Different bands of taxable income apply in Scotland.
 For details of Scottish income tax see https://www.gov.scot/publications/scottish-income-tax-2019-2020/.